 Have a sweet weekend!

 Not into salt on cookies.
 That is perfectly fine, just omit it, no topping.
-But please leave the touch of salt in the cookies, as I said, it’s important.
+But please leave the touch of salt in the cookie mix, as I said, it’s important.

-Not a fan of tahini/ peanut butter (there are a few out there), I would imagine any nut or seed butter would be fine, but I haven’t tried them out.
+Not a fan of tahini/ peanut butter, I would imagine any nut or seed butter would be fine, but I haven’t tried them out.
 Don’t omit the nut/ seed butters, they give the cookies a nice richness.

 Don’t over bake the cookies, 10 minutes should be enough, just till they form a crust.
 They will be soft to the touch, just leave for a few minutes to cool on the tray.